-Spessartite (or spessartine) garnet was first discovered in the 1830's in the Spessart mountains in Bavaria.
+Spessartite (or spessartine) garnet was first discovered in the 1830s in the Spessart Mountains of Bavaria.
 In the 20th century, it had been mined sporadically in locations such as Sri Lanka, Madagascar and Brazil, mostly along with other gem types.
 But because production had been limited and unreliable, spessartite was never really marketed.

-In fact prior to the 1990's, spessartite was classified as a rare collector's stone.
-That changed in 1991 when an important new find was made in northwestern Namibia.
-The best Namibian spessartite was such a vivid orange that it was given the name mandarin garnet, a name that is now commonly used for many orange spessartites.
+Prior to the 1990s, spessartite was classified as a rare collector's stone.
+That changed in 1991 when an important new find was made in Northwestern Namibia.
+The best Namibian spessartite was such a vivid orange that it was given the name mandarin garnet, a name that is now commonly used for many orange spessartite gems.

 The Namibian deposit was soon exhausted but in 1999 a much larger discovery was made in Nigeria.
 More recently we have seen excellent material coming from Mozambique.
 Though spessartite is not really plentiful, it currently has reasonable availability, though mining experts warn this is likely to be temporary.
 Indeed there are persistent rumors that many gem dealers have hoarded spessartite, holding material for the day when supplies are scarce and prices skyrocket.

-What makes spessartite garnet so special is its vivid color and its outstanding brilliance, and the fact that it is always completely untreated.
+What makes spessartite garnet so special is its vivid color, outstanding brilliance and the fact that it is always completely untreated.

-Spessartite has the highest refractive index of all the garnets varieties, and in fact has a higher refractive index than both sapphire and spinel.
-It combines this superb brilliance with excellent dispersion (fire) as well.
+Spessartite has the highest refractive index of all the garnet varieties and has a higher refractive index than both sapphire and spinel.
+It combines this superb brilliance with excellent dispersion (fire).

-Pure orange is the most valued color, but is rarely found in larger sizes.
-Most stones will have display a yellow-orange or red-orange color.
-All the different colors have their attraction, but specimens with too much brown tone are less valuable.
+Pure orange is the most valued spessartite color.
+Spessartite is rarely found in large sizes.
+Most stones will display a yellow-orange or red-orange color.
+All the different colors have their attraction, but specimens with too much brown are less valuable.